Dernière mise à jour: 3 juin 2022

 We maintain online presences within social networks and platforms in order to be able to communicate with the customers, interested parties and users active there and to inform them about our services.
 When accessing social networks and platforms, the terms and conditions and data processing guidelines of the respective operator apply.

-We point out that your personal data may be processed by the respective operator outside the European Union or the European Economic Area.
+We point out that your personal data may be processed by the respective operator outside the European Union or the European Economic Area. (third country).
 As a result, risks may arise for you, in particular the enforcement of rights may become more difficult.
+However, processing in a third country is always dependent on the existence of the special requirements of Art.
+44 et seq, it means the processing takes place e.g. on the basis of special guarantees, such as the officially recognized level of data protection protection corresponding to the level of the EU or in compliance with officially recognized contractual obligations (so-called "standard contractual clauses").

 If you click on the button of the respective operator, you will be redirected to our respective online presence in a separate browser window and can - if you are logged in to your user account - share or subscribe to our news, among other things.
 Clicking the button will establish a direct connection between your browser and the server of the respective operator.
 The respective operator receives the information that you have visited our website with your IP address.
 The respective operator may collect further personal data as soon as you use their offers.
 In addition, it is then possible for the respective operator to assign your visit to our website to you and your user account, provided you are logged in to your user account.